golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/AI-on-golem-network.md

 engine: 'vm-nvidia',
 ```

-If you want to run a test on a CPU, you can remove these lines or replace them with:
+If you want to run a test on a CPU, you need to remove these lines or replace them with:

 ```js
 engine: 'vm',
 ```

+{% alert level="danger" %}

+To run this example on CPU providers, you should also update the pricing filter.
+Please scroll down for details.

+{% /alert  %}

 If your model is large, you might need to request a provider with more than 8 GB of memory by adjusting the `minMemGib` value.